 Evaluating Leave Policies

 Employers need to evaluate what their next steps will be.
 For some, this may involve shutting down their office temporarily.
 For others, this may mean asking employees to work from home until further notice.
 Each business is unique and should make the best decision for their unique needs.
 Should your company decide to shut down, you will need to review your leave policies.
 Consider asking employees to use their sick leave or paid time off if you’re shutting down the office.
-You should also be aware of provisions included in the Families First Coronavirus Response Act (FFCRA), should you have employees who need to take leave due to a COVID-19 diagnosis or a recommendation to quarantine by a healthcare provider.
-Employers should contact Helpside with any questions about how the FFCRA might apply in this case.

 Due to the rapid spread of COVID-19, employers should be prepared to respond to an employee testing positive for the disease.
 By being prepared, employers can swiftly respond to the employee, notify the rest of their organization, and make plans for moving forward.